cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/monitor.rst

 Scaling System Services
 =======================
-In distributed CDAP installations, the number of instances for CDAP system services can be queried and changed by using these commands::
+In Distributed CDAP installations, the number of instances for CDAP system services can be queried and changed by using these commands::

   GET /v3/system/services/<service-id>/instances
   PUT /v3/system/services/<service-id>/instances

+.. highlight:: json-ellipsis

 with the arguments as a JSON string in the body::

-        { "instances" : <quantity> }
+        { "instances" : "<quantity>" }

+.. highlight:: console

 .. list-table::
    :widths: 20 80